24 Sep 2018 Equitopia’s Basic Six Day Training – A Participant’s Perspective (Part 1)

 Hana Drahošová, from the Czech Republic is currently working as an IT Consultant, but hopes to become a professional saddle fitter in the near future.
 When she bought her own Czech warmblood mare Safira, in 2016, she realized that she needed to make a lot of decisions that she had never had to deal with with rented horses.
 She started to look for information abroad, because of the lack of reliable sources in the Czech Republic.
 She soon realized how much useful information was unavailable to many Czech horse-people, so she decided to set up her own website at: http://www.konecesky.cz/ (translation: HorsesInCzechLanguage ) where, with her translation team, she translates foreign videos and articles that she believes are worth sharing.

 Hana has attended one of Equitopia’s basic six-day training courses and has documented her experience from a participant’s perspective through a 4-part blog.

-On my arrival at Equitopia’s European Center for Learning in Abcoude, I met the other five participants from Germany, US, UK, and Holland – all there to seek answers on how to best train a horse with their welfare being a priority.
+On my arrival at Equitopia’s European Center for Learning in Abcoude for the training course. run by Equitopia in the Netherlands, I met the other five participants from Germany, US, UK, and Holland – all there to seek answers on how to best train a horse with their welfare being a priority.

 At 9am the first lesson began with Tessa Roos, who specializes in rider seat and balance.
 We began with a very interesting lesson on Feldenkraise exercises.
 Tessa coached us on experimenting with our own balance on balls and chairs.
 I had never experienced anything like this and I felt it really helped me become aware of things going on in my own body that I hadn’t noticed before.